AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to convert an issue to a project using a template, and adds or removes custom forms from the template, the issue does not convert and the user sees the following message:

-Whoops!
+[!UICONTROL Whoops!
 Something went wrong.
-Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.
+Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.]

 **Cannot open proof; page refreshes**